Matthew Makil: Early life

 He was born at Manjoor, Travancore now a part of Kerala.
 He was the third son of Thomman and Anna Makil-puthenpurayil.

 After primary education, he studied Syriac language at Mannanam.
 Then he jointed Puthenpally Seminary that was common for Latin and Syrian priestly formation.
-He was trained under the rector and future Co-adjutor Bishop of Verapoly Marcelinus Berarthi O.C.D.
-The Vicar Apostolic of Verapoly Dr. Leonard Mellano of St. Louis, O.C.D. ordained him as priest on 30 May 1874 at the age of 23.
+He was trained under the rector and future co-adjutor Bishop of Verapoly Marcelinus Berarthi OCD.
+The Vicar Apostolic of Verapoly, Leonard Mellano of St. Louis, OCD, ordained him as priest on 30 May 1874 at the age of 23.
 His first Holy Mass was offered on 8 June 1874.

 Priestly Ministry

 Professor and Vicar

 Fr.
 Mathew Makil's first assignment was to teach Syriac language for two years in the same seminary where he had studied.
 Then he was made vicar of his home parish at Kaipuzha.
 Later, he served as vicar of Edacat parish at Kottayam, and then transferred back again as vicar of Kaipuzha church.
-Co-adjutor Bishop of Verapoly Marcelinus Berarthi O.C.D., who was his former seminary rector assigned him as his secretary in 1885.
+Co-adjutor Bishop of Verapoly Marcelinus Berarthi OCD, who was his former seminary rector assigned him as his secretary in 1885.
 Fr.
 Mathew received the appointment order on 25 December 1885 and took charge on 1 March 1886.
-He continued his service until the establishment of the Vicariate of Kottayam with Dr. Charles Lavigne as the Vicar Apostolic.
+He continued his service until the establishment of the Vicariate of Kottayam with Charles Lavigne as the Vicar Apostolic.